lavec0324/Pewlett-Hackard-Analysis/README.md

 ## Summary

-Summary: Provide high-level responses to the following questions, then provide two additional queries or tables that may provide more insight into the upcoming "silver tsunami."
+Specifically answering two questions asked:

-How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+* How many roles will need to be filled as the "silver tsunami" begins to make an impact?
+** Test
-Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+* Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

+Two additional queries could include: